Who is this course for?

 How much will it cost?

-- £128 per year Course material fee (uniform services clothing)
+- £131 per year Course material fee (uniform services clothing).

 How can I find out more?

-There also the option to undertake the Duke of Edinburgh bronze, Silver and Gold awards.
+There is also the option to undertake the Duke of Edinburgh Bronze, Silver and Gold awards.
 In addition to undertaking overseas expeditions.